jpinilloslr/gshortcuts/README.md

 - [Configuration File Format](#configuration-file-format)
 - [License](#license)

-`gshortcuts` is a command-line tool to manage your GNOME custom shortcuts.
-Easily import and export your custom shortcuts using YAML or JSON files.
+`gshortcuts` is a command-line tool to manage your GNOME shortcuts.
+Easily import and export your shortcuts using YAML or JSON files.

 ## Overview

-This tool helps you manage your custom keyboard shortcuts in GNOME-based desktop environments.
+This tool helps you manage your keyboard shortcuts in GNOME-based desktop environments.
 You can define your shortcuts in a YAML or JSON file and import them using `gshortcuts`.
 You can find sample configuration files in the `docs/` directory: [sample-shortcuts.yaml](docs/sample-shortcuts.yaml) and [sample-shortcuts.json](docs/sample-shortcuts.json).

 ## Features

-- Consistent, idempotent management of GNOME custom shortcuts via declarative config files.
+- Consistent, idempotent management of GNOME shortcuts via declarative config files.
 - Native, direct GIO Settings integration for true GNOME compatibility (no external binaries).
 - Supports both YAML and JSON for flexible workflows.
 - Git-friendly: track and version your shortcut definitions alongside dotfiles.